permutationlock/libavengl/README.md

 and FreeBSD (X11 or Wayland).
 Theoretically, it should run on other architectures as well.
 Apple operating systems are not supported at the moment as I don't have an Apple device to test on.
-Web GL 2 is supported with Emscripten.
+WebGL 2 is supported with Emscripten.

 ## Testing the loader